dacase/msander/README.md

 This directory tree contains `msander`, a "modern" version of parts of sander.
-Also included are various X-ray and cryoEM-related code and utilities, as well as versions of a number of the “classic” (and most-used) parts of AmberTools: `tleap, antechamber, sqm`, and `paramfit`.
+Also included are various X-ray and cryoEM-related code and utilities, as well as versions of a number of the “classic” (and most-used) parts of AmberTools: `tleap, antechamber, sqm, metatwist` and `paramfit`.
 With these tools, many systems can be set up for simulation in msander.

 The documentation and authorship credits are in the *doc/msander.pdf* file.